Oahu - Paradise for Families

 The water is gentle allowing you to calmly cool off after soaking in the rays of the sun.

-Kailua beach is also lifeguard-manned so this provides extra safety.
+Kailua beach is also lifeguard-manned so this provides extra safety, making it one of the best beaches in Oahu for families.

 This area is also popular for windsurfers due to the breezes that propel them but will cool you off.